Biker Battleground Phoenix: Premise

 After legendary bike-designer Paul Yaffe finds out his competition is stealing his ideas and seeing his designs in magazines and his rivals posting them on social media, he decides to answer them by issuing a custom bike-building challenge.
 He believes the only way to get out of this situation is to challenge his rivals to a "real build" and end this smack talk once and for all.
 Yaffe says, "Let's compete in our own an old-school of craftsmanship battle of hands and creativity.
 Five identical bikes, lock yourself in your garage, your tools, your hands, your crew and create what you can."
 Yaffe contacts his four business enemies and meets them in person at the world-famous Hideaway Grill in Cave Creek, Arizona to discuss the terms before going head-to-head on his bike-build challenge.

-Throughout the series, these Arizona bike-builders go through a series of struggles; from forging friendships to risking rivalries.
-Either way, viewers will watch their emotions unfold by getting an up-close and personal look at their skills of craftsmanship that go into making some of the best custom Baggers in the world.
+Throughout the series, Arizona bike-builders go through numerous challenges, from forging friendships to risking rivalries.
+Viewers are also given a detailed look at the craftsmanship that goes into making custom Baggers.
 The Bagger-style motorcycles are cruisers outfitted with saddlebags on their tail which are ideal for touring, hence the name "baggers".
 The backdrop of Phoenix was chosen because of how well the baggers are represented by the bike shops who produce their own customized cruisers.
 This signature style of baggers started out there and the local builders set all the latest trends.